MiguelRodo/DevContainerFeatures/src/repos/NOTES.md

 ### `repos-git-clone`

-Clones repositories listed in a specified file into the parent directory.
+Clones repositories listed in a specified file into specified directories.

 **Usage:**